jazhang1999/Chat-Server/README.md

 This is the basic overview of the function of the server code.
 More detailed comments are listed at the source code if there are any lingering questions

 # Client (TCPclient.py / JavaClient dir.)
 To run the python client, slimply do `./TCPclient.py`.
-Since I created the Java client using IntelliJ, I do not know if the Java code can be compiled and run using `javac` and `java --name--`.
-If possible, please load the file into an IDE so you can build and run using their interface.
+Since I created the Java client using IntelliJ, if possible please load the file into a similar IDE so you can build and run using their interface.

 The Python client already has a GUI attached to it, so from there the button prompts should be fairly self-explanatory.
 On the other hand, the Java client does not have a GUI, so actions like connecting are done automatically in code and are not togglable by actions or event listeners.